 We eat real food, mostly plants and we process ingredients in traditional ways.
 Packaged, processed foods come into our lives once in a while and we enjoy them, but they are considered as ‘frivolous accessories’ and not actually food.

 We eat lots of whole grains, legumes, veggies, dairy, eggs and fermented foods.
 We bake brownies and drink coffee and enjoy seasonal fruits.
-We are mostly vegetarian but know that animal products, when sourced correctly, play an essential role in full body nutrition and don’t shy away from lots of raw milk, yogurt, ghee and eggs from our chickens.
+We are mostly vegetarian but know that animal products, when sourced correctly, play an essential role in full body nutrition and don’t shy away from lots of raw milk, yogurt, ghee, eggs from our chickens, and nourishing bone broths from animal bones.
+And, the occasional meal of goat curry or a chicken dish, when one of our sweet hens dies from a broken leg or the like.
 The key understanding here is not the what, it’s the how.

 All grains are bought whole and in bulk, usually straight from the farmer.
 We’re lucky to have a neighbor with a chakki (a home flour mill) and mill our grains about 6-7 kgs at a time.
 The local crops are millets (jowar, nachni/ragi & bajra) and rice, which we eat abundantly!
 Instead of wheat, I buy khapli - India’s heirloom ancient version of wheat (much like farro, emmer or einkhorn) with a low gluten content and higher vitamin and mineral content.